Updated Apr 09, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces where delivery lands well and where operations get in the way.
-It tracks topics and sentiment over time for delivery, placements, timetabling, organisation, communications and feedback, with drill‑downs from provider to programme and cohort.
-You can compare like‑for‑like against the sector for mental health nursing, segment by mode, site and year, and export concise, anonymised summaries for rapid action planning with academic and placement partners.
+Student Voice Analytics shows where delivery works and where operational friction starts to erode confidence.
+It tracks topics and sentiment over time for delivery, placements, timetabling, organisation, communications and feedback, with drill-downs from provider to programme and cohort.
+Teams can compare like-for-like against the sector for mental health nursing, segment by mode, site and year, and export concise, anonymised summaries for rapid action planning with academic and placement partners.
+Explore Student Voice Analytics if you want earlier warning of delivery issues and clearer evidence for course improvement.

 Request a walkthrough